rxaviers/cldr-data-bower/README.md

 }
 ```

+If you don't have a `.bowerrc` file then create one.
 On your `.bowerrc` file, define script hooks to actually fetch the correct
 Unicode CLDR JSON data for you.
+With this in place, when you enter `bower install` the lovely `cldr-data` will be included as part of the installation.

+**Important:** If you have already installed your bower dependencies prior to defining your `.bowerrc` hook then subsequently entering `bower install` *will not install `cldr-data`*.

 ```javascript
 {